 As noted above, the proposed project and Variant 1 would add residential and retail/restaurant uses to the project site, which would increase the demand for water on the site, but not in excess of amounts planned and provided for in the project area.
 The SFPUC currently provides an average of approximately 219 million gallons of water to 2.6 million users in Tuolumne, Alameda, Santa Clara, San Mateo, and San Francisco counties.
-116 The proposed project's 333 new residents and Variant 1's 511 new residents and the 14 employees would use an estimated 18,971 and 28,672 gallons of water per day, respectively.
-117 The SFPUC's 2010 Urban Water Management Plan and 2013 Water Availability Study for the City and County of San Francisco uses 2035 growth projections that were prepared by the Planning Department and ABAG to estimate future water demand.
-118 The SFPUC estimates an additional 500,000 million gallons of water per day will be needed to meet future demand.
-119 The population generated by the proposed project would account for 3.8 percent of this additional demand, while the Variant 1 population would account for 5.7 percent.
-Therefore, while the proposed project and Variant 1 would incrementally increase the demand for water in San Francisco, the estimated increase in demand could be accommodated within anticipated water use and supply.
+The proposed project's 333 new residents and Variant 1's 511 new residents and the 14 employees would use an estimated 18,971 and 28,672 gallons of water per day, respectively.
+The SFPUC's 2010 Urban Water Management Plan and 2013 Water Availability Study for the City and County of San Francisco uses 2035 growth projections that were prepared by the Planning Department and ABAG to estimate future water demand.
+The SFPUC estimates an additional 500,000 million gallons of water per day will be needed to meet future demand.
+The population generated by the proposed project would account for 3.8 percent of this additional demand, while the Variant 1 would incrementally increase the demand for water in San Francisco, the estimated increase in demand could be accommodated within anticipated water use and supply.
 As such, the proposed project and Variant 1 could be served by existing mains and no new or larger mains would be required.